crilillo14/crilillo14/README.md

 Hi!
 My name is Cristobal Lillo, a 3rd year math + cs undergrad at UM.
-My main research interests lie within ADP / MARL / control theory.

-https://crilillo.vercel.app/
+Here are projects and stuff! my website (not finished at all) https://crilillo.vercel.app/

 ---